 As a member participating in the Traditional Pension Plan, you may receive your accumulated contributions, interest on those contributions and, if you have five or more years of qualified service credit in the Plan, an additional amount that is determined based on your years of service credit.

-Before the refund is made, the law requires that three months must pass from the date, certified by your public employer, that you have terminated public employment.
+Before the refund is made, the law requires that two months must pass from the date, certified by your public employer, that you have terminated public employment.
 If you are also a member of STRS or SERS, an application for refund from the other system(s) must have been filed in order to receive the money from OPERS.

 If you choose to take a refund, your service credit will be cancelled and the refund may be taxable if the contributions were made on a pre-tax basis.